macbuse/macbuse.github.io/estimate.md

+<title> Toponogov </title>

 # differentiability

 This is an outline of the ideas behind Theorem 2.1. of the paper ["Simple curves on tori"](https://arxiv.org/abs/math/0005220).

-The corner part that is non differentiability at rational slopes isn't difficult to do and there is a proof in [this paper](https://arxiv.org/abs/2107.13499) as for the flatness there is technically [a proof of this](https://arxiv.org/abs/2001.05557) which is essentially what we had in mind in the paragraph after Theorem 2.2 although our approach has a much more geometric flavour.
+The corner part, that is non differentiability at rational slopes, isn't difficult to do and there is a proof in [this paper](https://arxiv.org/abs/2107.13499).
+As for the flatness there is technically [a proof of this](https://arxiv.org/abs/2001.05557), which is essentially what we had in mind in the paragraph after Theorem 2.2, although our approach has a much more geometric flavour.